swanITworks/giveThingsBack/readme.md

 ----------------------------------------------------------------------------------

-#Main Task
+#Main Task:
 Create an application in accordance with the prototype.

 #What i did ?

 1) I created git repository on GitHub
-2) I installed all packages: Webpack, Babel, React, Sass and configured webpack.config.js
+2) I installed all packages: Webpack, Babel, React, React-Router, Sass and configured webpack.config.js
 3) I made folders structure of project.